naturerobots/mbf_docs/docs/tutorials/beginner/parameters/mbf_parameters.md

-# Parameters and Configuration
+# MBF Parameters

-## Dynamically Reconfigurable Parameters
+## Dynamically Reconfigurable MBF Parameters

 The following parameters are changable at runtime, with `rqt_reconfigure`, or with launch file arguments